IRMaGe-3T/irmage-tools-resources/docs/users/BIDS.md

 You can follow [BIDS starter kit](https://bids-standard.github.io/bids-starter-kit/) to learn about BIDS.

 Note that BIDS specifications are not perfect and may be not detailed enough for complex dataset, so you may have to adapt a little bit BIDS specifications for complex dataset.
-You can also participated to [extend BIDS specification]( https://bids.neuroimaging.io/get_involved.html) (for example for MRS data or CT data).
+You can also participated to [extend BIDS specification]( https://bids.neuroimaging.io/get_involved.html) (for example for CT data).

 [BIDS specification](https://bids-specification.readthedocs.io/en/stable/) define how a dataset should be organized.